brandon-prescott/cs50x_highlights/speller/README.md

 ```shell
 $ sudo apt install clang-12 --install-suggests
 ```
-Navigate to the directory containing the filter program and run
+Navigate to the directory containing the speller program and run
 ```shell
 $ make speller
 ```